goyalarchit/elm-dagre/README.md

 ## Design Goals

-1. Implement pure elm based Graph layout algorithm with all configurations options that are offered by the popular javascript equivalents.
+1. Implement pure elm based graph layout algorithm with all configurations options that are offered by the popular javascript equivalents.
 2. A minimalistic rendering/drawing api for drawing graphs.
 The api supports
    1. Adding Onclick Events
    2. Customising the aesthetics of nodes and edges.